bmad-sim/GTPSA.jl/docs/src/quickstart.md

 ## `@FastGTPSA`/`@FastGTPSA!` Macros

-The macro `@FastGTPSA` can be used to speed up evaluation of expressions that contain `TPS`s. **The `@FastGTPSA` macro is completely transparent to all other types, so it can be prepended to any existing expressions while still maintaining type-generic code.** Any functions in the expression that are not overloaded by GTPSA will be ignored.
+The macros [`@FastGTPSA`/`@FastGTPSA!`](@ref fastgtpsa) can be used to speed up evaluation of expressions that may contain `TPS`s. **Both macros are completely transparent to all other types, so they can be prepended to any existing expressions while still maintaining type-generic code.** Any functions in the expression that are not overloaded by GTPSA will be ignored.
+Both macros do **not** use any `-ffast-math` business (so still IEEE compliant), but instead will use a pre-allocated buffer in the `Descriptor` for any temporaries that may be generated during evaluation of the expression.

+The first macro, `@FastGTPSA` can be prepended to an expression following assignment (`=`, `+=`, etc) to only construct one `TPS` (which requires two allocations), instead of a `TPS` for every temporary:

 ```@repl
 using GTPSA, BenchmarkTools